rygo6/GTAvaUtil/README.md

 2. Click `Tools > GeoTetra > GTAvaUtil > Add Probe Anchor From Averaged Mesh Positions...`.
 3. This will make a 'ProbeAnchor' GameObject hooked up to all the meshes.
 You can better position this afterwards if you wish.

+### 6. Bake Vertex AO On Combined MeshRenders+MeshFilters and Apply to Vertex Color...

+1. Select all the SkinnedMeshRenderer's and MeshFilters you wish to bake AO onto.
+It is necessary to select them and bake at once so they occlude eachother.
+2. Click `Tools > GeoTetra > GTAvaUtil > Bake Vertex AO On Combined MeshRenders+MeshFilters and Apply to Vertex Color...`.
+3. Wait for baking to finish.
+It applies the baked colors to the vertex colors of the mesh, saves a new mesh for each, and applies those back to the original SkinnedMeshRenderers and MeshFilters.

+### 7. Bake Vertex AO On MeshFilters...

+1. Select a single MeshFilter to bake AO onto.
+2. Click `Tools > GeoTetra > GTAvaUtil > Bake Vertex AO On MeshFilters...`.
+3. Wait for baking to finish.
+It applies the baked colors to the vertex colors of the mesh and saves a new mesh.

-### 6. Average Vertex Colors On MeshFilter...
+### 8. Average Vertex Colors On MeshFilter...

 This average the vertex colors on a selected meshfilter.
 Currently doesn't save it, use TransferColors to transfer to some saved mesh.

 1. Select the MeshFilter you want to average the vertex colors on.
 2. Click `Tools > GeoTetra > GTAvaUtil > Average Vertex Colors On MeshFilter...`.
 3. Vertex colors should appear smoothed in about a second.
+This doesn't actually save the mesh.